rlennon/mscplacprj2021/README.md

                     x.0 for project deliverables and enhancements
                     x.x for bug fixes
     Agile project management methods/principles
-       Github Project Taks for managing project tasks and deliverables
+        Github Project Tasks for managing project tasks and deliverables

 Social Contract

 Meetings

-    Stand-ups will occur on Tuesdays and Fridays 9 PM GMT.
+    Stand-ups will occur on Tuesdays 9pm and Fridays 9 PM GMT.
     The order that people give their updates will be based on alphabetical order of those present at the meeting.
-    Updates will be in the form: What I've done, What I plan to do, Impediments Sprint planning will occur <day and time>.
+    Updates will be in the form: What I've done, What I plan to do, Impediments Sprint planning will occur Tue after standup.
     Please add and update items within GitHub Issues prior to the sprint planning session.
-    Sprint retro will occur once a month, <day/date and time>.
+    Sprint retro will occur once a week at 8:30pm on Tue.
     The order that people present their sprint retro updates will be based on alphabetical order of those present at the meeting.
     Points raised in the sprint retro will be noted and posted on the slack channel by the Scrum Master.
-    Backlog refinement?
+    Backlog refinement - When, where, how....
-    Task estimation will be done using T-shirt sizing.
+    Task estimation will be done using Fibonacci, planning poker.
     Come prepared to meetings.
     Be on time for Stand Ups and meetings.
     Mobile phones on silent.